Nigel Brooks: Biography

-He has written three ballets for Sadler's Wells (Barnstaple Fair, Seven Cameos for Combe and The Water Babies), and an opera based on Daphne du Maurier's novel Jamaica Inn.
+Brooks wrote three ballets for Sadler's Wells (Barnstaple Fair, Seven Cameos for Combe and The Water Babies), and an opera based on Daphne du Maurier's novel Jamaica Inn.
 He was married to Jean, whose death was commemorated by his adagio for strings To My Love.

-Brooks was awarded the British Empire Medal (BEM) in the 2022 Birthday Honours for services to musical theatre and the music industry.
+As part of the 2022 Birthday Honours, Brooks was awarded the British Empire Medal (BEM) for services to musical theatre and the music industry.

+Brooks died at his home in Barnstaple, on 2 March 2024, at the age of 97.